 Margaret “Marnie Edgar (Tippi Hedren)is a compulsive thief who is on the run after robbing her employer of $10,000.
 Getting another job as a secretary at Rutland’s Publishing Company, Marnie attracts the attention of its widower owner Mark Rutland (Sean Connery).
 Unbeknown to Marnie, Mark saw her at the previous company she just robbed and keeps a close eye on her.

 Sean plays a pretty unique character for a Hitchcock film, in that he appears to be pretty much unlikable.
 At first glance there is an air about him that makes it appear that he is studying Marnie, and at times it looks like he gets a kick out of forcing her to work on her issues.
+He treats her as a timid animal who he tries to tame.
 Marnie herself says to him “I’m just something you’ve caught!”

 Tippi and Sean are both excellent.
 There’s strong support from Diane Baker as Mark’s trouble making sister in law, Lil.
 She openly flirts with Mark, and it’s obvious she is jealous of Marnie when Mark brings her home.

 Louise Latham plays Marnie’s mother.
 At first she is a typical Hitch mother, cold, distant, seemingly responsible for messing up her child etc. As the film goes on though we see her in a very different light.
 Louise is excellent particularly in the scenes when the truth about what happened to Marnie is revealed.
 I do think this character is horrid though because of how she treats her daughter and pushes her away.

 Mariette Hartley plays Susan, a fellow secretary at Rutland’s who befriends Marnie.
 She is only in a few scenes but steals each one she is in.
 I love her amusement over her boss constantly forgetting the safe combination.